easysoa/easysoa-proxy-event-ui/README.md

 Lets talk about how it works. this application  has many requirements:

-- Download and install Ruby and Rails http://rubyonrails.org/
+- Download and install Ruby(1.9.3) and Rails http://rubyonrails.org/

 - After installing ruby and rails install thin server by running: sudo gem install thin